airbnb/streamalert/.github/CONTRIBUTING.rst

   * summary of changes 2

 All pull requests must pass continuous integration tests (nosetests) and receive a code review from one of the maintainers.

-After your branch has been accepted, you are free to merge into ``master``!